Center for Accessibility and Resource for Excellence

-The Center of Accommodations and Resource for Excellence (CARE) is a sub-division of the Academic Center for Excellence (ACE).
+The Center for Accessibility and Resource for Excellence (CARE) is a sub-department of the Academic Center for Excellence (ACE) at Concordia University Chicago.

-The mission of the Center of Accommodations and Resource for Excellence (CARE) is to provide accommodations and support for students with disabilities that will ensure their full engagement in campus life, both in the classroom and outside the classroom.
+The mission of the Center for Accessibility and Resource for Excellence (CARE) is to provide accommodations and support for students with disabilities that will ensure their full engagement in campus life, both in the classroom and outside the classroom.

 Concordia University Chicago does not discriminate with regard to race, creed or religion, national origin, sex, age, disability or color.
 The University seeks to provide an environment and community where each person may develop academically, socially and spiritually.
 Concordia University Chicago is committed to making reasonable accommodations for qualifying students with disabilities as required by the applicable laws.